 There is a single gauge electric train which tours the visitors inside the khewra mine.
 The train is old but works fine.

-The salt mine contains a number of saltwater pools which give off beautiful colors when projected with light.
+The salt mine has a number of saltwater pools that give off beautiful colors when projected with light.
 The view is jaw-dropping.